khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 ## Set up the BeoLiving Intelligence PRO

-Setup interface is the most important tool for configuration/programming of your _BLI PRO_.
+The setup interface is the most important tool for the configuration/programming of your _BLI PRO_.
 The following sections will guide you through the entire web interface configuration tool.

-In _BLI PRO_ exists a special user _admin_ meant for installer/technician usage.
-By default, _admin_ password is unknown due to security purposes.
-To make use of the Setup interface, password for _admin_ user must be reset by activating the Setup button function (2).
-After a successfully button function input, _admin_ password will be _"admin"_ during the next 5 minutes (also for security purposes) and after logging in you will be asked to change it.
+The _BLI PRO_ has a special user -_admin_- meant for installer/technician usage.
+By default, _admin's_ password is unknown due to security purposes.
+To make use of the Setup interface, password for _admin_ user must be reset by activating the Setup button function number 2 ([See button functions](bli-advanced-user-guide.md)).
+After a successfull button function input, _admin_ password will be _"admin"_ for the next 5 minutes (also for security purposes) and as soon as you log in you will be asked to change it.

 ### Project info